 The Directors are responsible for the Group’s system of internal control and for reviewing its effectiveness; the role of management is to implement Board policies on risk management and control.
 The Group’s system of internal control is designed to manage, rather than eliminate, the risk of failure to achieve the Group’s business objectives and can only provide reasonable, and not absolute, assurance against material misstatement or loss.
 The Group operates a series of controls to meet its needs.
 These controls include, but are not limited to, a clearly defined organisational structure, written policies, a comprehensive annual strategic planning and budgeting process, and detailed monthly reporting.
 The Group prepares quarterly forecasts, which are reviewed and approved by the Board as part of its normal responsibilities.
 The quarterly forecasting process facilitates the Board’s understanding of the Group’s overall position throughout the year.
 The Audit Committee receives reports from management and the external auditors concerning the system of internal control and any material control weaknesses.

-During 2020, the Company maintained and reviewed its comprehensive risk register with input from all areas of the Group.
-This was reviewed and discussed by the Audit Committee and ultimately adopted by the full Board.
-It was agreed that this risk register will be updated quarterly and presented to the Audit Committee.
+The Company maintains and reviews its risk register with input from all areas of the Group.
+This is reviewed and discussed by the Audit Committee and ultimately adopted by the full Board.
+The risk register will be updated quarterly and presented to the Audit Committee.
 Any significant risk issues will be referred to the Board for consideration.
 The Board has considered the need for an internal audit function, but has concluded that, at this stage in the Group’s development, the internal control systems in place are appropriate for the size and complexity of the Group.